dongruid/dongruid.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Neural Computation and Machine Learning, Carnegie Mellon University, 2028 (expected)
+* Ph.D. in Neural Computation and Machine Learning, Carnegie Mellon University, 2028 (expected)
 * B.S. with honors in Physics, Xi'an Jiaotong University, 2022

 Before transferring to CMU with my advisor, I studied at Rice University for one year. \\